arangodb/docs/3.11/aql/execution-and-performance-optimizer.md

 - `parallelize-gather`:
-  Appear if an optimization to execute Coordinator `GatherNodes` in parallel is applied. `GatherNode`s go into parallel mode only if the DB-Server query part above it (in terms of query execution plan layout) is a terminal part of the query.
-To trigger the optimization, there must not be other nodes of type `ScatterNode`, `GatherNode` or `DistributeNode` present in the query.
+  Appear if an optimization to execute Coordinator `GatherNodes` in parallel is applied.
+At the moment `GatherNodes`s cannot be parallelized if they depend on a traversal node, except for certain disjoint SmartGraph traversals (only available in Enterprise Edition).

 - `push-subqueries-to-dbserver` _(Enterprise Edition only)_:
   Appears if a subquery is determined to be executable entirely on a database